The GenAI Guidebook#

 GenAI capabilities used to be limited to researchers or folks in a few organizations.
 Not anymore.
 These capabilities are widely available, whether it be popular chat style interfaces, through apis, or open models.
 This is a guide for those looking to navigate this rapidly changing field.

 You may ask Isn’t there already a lot of material out there?
 You’re right, and that’s precisely why this is a guide book.
-So much is being shared across papers Youtube, blog posts, tweets, GitHub etc, keep tracking of it all without getting overwhelmed is its own challenge.
+So much is being shared across papers Youtube, blog posts, tweets, GitHub etc, Keeping track of it all without feeling overwhelmed is a challenge in itself.

 Here’s what’s inside